 Each competitor has an unlimited number of flights.
 Only the best five flights will be added together.
 The maximum accounted single flight time is 120 seconds.

 5.7.11.8.
-Task H (One, two, three and four minute flights, any order)
+Task H (One, two, three and four minute target flight times, any order)